valusty/nervecount-napari/README.md

 nervecount: a napari plugin for the segmentation of immunofluorescent images of nerve transverse sections for the evaluation of morphometric parameters of axons

 This tool processes confocal images stained for Neurofilament Heavy Chain (NfH), a marker for axons, to extract key morphometric parameters.
-The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a helpful tool for neuroanatomical research and axonal morphometry

 The plugin automates all needed processes, making it a helpful tool for evaluating axonal morphometry.
 Additionally, the plugin is optimized to run efficiently without requiring high-performance hardware

 ------